Why Do Older Women Like Younger Men and What Do Guys in Their 20s Want With Women in Their 40s?

 See, I’m not here to set the rules for society.
 I’m here to observe society and report back to you how things USUALLY work out.
 And for every Demi and Ashton (Celebrities, They’re Just Like Us!), there are thousands of other instances of cross-generational relationships that die a quick, painless death.

-So even if this young man’s interest in you is completely pure, even if he wants to have a real relationship with you despite an age gap of 12 years, you guys are most likely doomed.
+So even if this young man’s interest in you is completely pure, even if he wants to have a real relationship with you despite an age gap of 12 years, your relationship is most likely doomed.
 If he wants to have kids.
 Or go clubbing at night.
 Or switch careers a few more times.
 Or do normal things like twentysomethings do.
 You’re at the home buying, 401K saving, family planning phase of life — for MOST 46-year-olds.
 Hey, if you still have the juice to hang with kids, go crazy.